The collection of Solomon’s 375 proverbs continues.

 VERSE 4.
 Where no oxen are, the crib is clean, but much increase is by the strength of the ox.

 pours out lies.
-Even though a witness swears to tell the truth, many of them lie.
+Even though a witness swears to tell the truth, many Christian witnesses lie.

 VERSE 6.
 A scoffer seeks wisdom, and doesn’t find it, but knowledge comes easily to a discerning person.